 A high-end expensive projector screen won’t matter since the projector decides the quality of the visuals, not the screen.
 So at first, you need to have the best possible projector for outdoor movies, and if you have them in your entertainment, then it becomes easy for you.
 However not all home theater projector possess the capability to play videos in high quality as they tend to get distracted in the presence of ambient light or light pollution.

 2.1 We would suggest you go for a highly efficient outdoor movie projector only if you don’t have a projector suitable for the outdoor purpose.
-The budget for your projector entirely depends upon you, but we would suggest saving more for the projector rather than spending on other parts.
+The budget for your projector entirely depends on you, but we would suggest saving more for the projector rather than spending on other parts.

 There are a plethora of choices and higher the resolution of the projector the higher will be the quality.
-However budget will be a constraint, and we suggest to never go below 720p native resolution.
+However the budget will be a constraint, and we suggest to never go below 720p native resolution.
 But for the optimum quality, you should go for 1080p or 4K resolution as they will mesmerize everyone with its cinematic output.
 Nowadays, you can quickly get a 4K projector at the decent price range, and moreover, it acts as a future investment.

 Most of the movies now release in Full HD resolution, so high-quality film visuals are your priority than getting 1080p projector will meet your need.
 Many projector brands might boast 1080p support, but the quality varies by a margin when compared with a native 1080p resolution.